Enabling Solr for WordPress

 Contributors: Christopher Matthews

 Apache Solr is a system for indexing and searching site content.
 Currently, all plans except for a Basic plan can use Solr.
+Currently, the version of Solr on Pantheon is Apache Solr v3.6.

 First, you will need to add the Index Server to your site.
 From your Dashboard, go to Settings > Add Ons > Apache Solr Index Server: Add.
 This will provision Apache Solr containers for every environment for your site.
 You are now ready to begin integrating with WordPress.